Washington Grove, Maryland

 Washington Grove is a town in Montgomery County, Maryland, United States.
-The population was 555 at the 2010 United States Census.
+The population was 505 at the 2020 census.
 The Washington Grove Historic District was listed on the National Register of Historic Places in 1980.

 History

 Indigenous people of Washington Grove environs

 The land where the residential community of Washington Grove now stands, and all of Montgomery County, was traveled and inhabited by indigenous people from around 10,000 BCE.
-Members of the Massawomeck, Susquehannock, Senaca (Iroquois), and Piscataway-Conoy tribes lived in the area through the 17th century, at which time the tribes had contact with Europeans, primarily using the land as crossover territory toward rock shelters, encampments and sizable villages near the Potomac River.
+Members of the Massawomeck, Susquehannock, Senaca (Iroquois), and Piscataway-Conoy tribes lived in the area, primarily using the land as crossover territory toward rock shelters, encampments and sizable villages near the Potomac River.
 Tribal boundaries were fluid.